Key Pay Equity Commitment

 Building a fair pay structure.

-- First, we maintain a formal compensation structure to establish pay on the basis of objective factors, including external survey data, required education and experience.
+- We maintain a formal compensation structure to establish pay on the basis of objective factors, including external market survey data, required education and experience.
 We regularly review this structure in light of market trends and internal equity.
-We also provide our employees with a clear sense of career progression.

-- Second, we have a pay-for-performance philosophy in which pay decisions are based on the assessment of individual performance, business unit performance and the performance of Key.
+- We have a pay-for-performance philosophy in which pay decisions are based on the assessment of individual performance, business unit performance and the performance of Key.
 These decisions also consider performance against risk expectations and whether an employee has exhibited behaviors consistent with our values.
-We provide extensive resources and work closely with our managers to help them make equitable decisions about pay.

-- In compliance with various state and local laws and as part of Key’s longstanding commitment to equal employment opportunity, Key does not seek current base compensation information from applicants, regardless of location, or consider an applicant’s compensation history when formulating an offer.
-Key also provides salary range information when requested by applicants, thereby supporting greater pay transparency during the hiring process and further enhancing practices that support pay equity and fairness.
+- In compliance with various state and local laws and as part of Key’s long-standing commitment to equal employment opportunity, we do not seek current base compensation information from applicants, regardless of location, or consider an applicant’s compensation history when formulating an offer.
+Key also provides salary range information when requested by applicants, supporting greater pay transparency during the hiring process, and further enhancing practices that support pay equity and fairness.

-We continually assess and enhance our practices.
-For example, the framework used to analyze pay discrepancies has been in place for more than 10 years, and it has evolved over this time to become even more comprehensive.
-Therefore, we believe our practices are an effective control to monitor and address pay inequities.
+- We continually assess and enhance our practices and engage third-party partners to consult on our pay equity analysis and practices as needed.
+The framework used to analyze pay discrepancies has been in place for more than 10 years, but it has evolved over time to become even more comprehensive.
+As a result, we believe our practices are an effective control to monitor and address pay inequities.

 Consistent with our long-standing commitment to diversity, equity and inclusion, in 2021, Key is publicly committed to increase people of color representation in senior leadership and executive roles by 25% by 2025, and 50% by 2030.
 These targets are not quotas, but Board-approved continuous improvement measures, as we work to raise the bar not only for ourselves, but for the financial services industry as a whole.